Quick Loans

 What could be in it for lenders to separate from their brands?

 On the face of it, it isn’t easy to see any reason.
-In fact, after thinking long and hard about it, there is one reason that we can see.
+In fact, after thinking long and hard about it there is one reason that we can see.
 It would be massively beneficial if the valuable brand part was separated from the lending part should a mis-selling scandal ever happen again.
-The lending side could carry the fines, and the brand continues without penalty.
+The lending side could carry the fines and the brand continues without penalty.

-For example, look at the Cheque Centre in Scotland.
+For an example, look at the Cheque Centre in Scotland.
 They basically threw up their arms recently and said they could not continue due to their past liabilities.
-Reading between the lines, we think they basically said they would find it cheaper to start again under another name than pay off all the historical liabilities.
+Reading between the lines, we think they basically said they would find it cheaper to start again under another name than pay off all the historic liabilities.

-Now here is the key bit, their brand and their lending operations were tied together, so the whole ship sank as one.
-Suppose they had set up in a way that separated the brand from their lending operations in a way that replicated what is happening now.
+Now here is the key bit, their brand and their lending operations were tied together so the whole ship sank as one.
+If they had set up in a way that separated the brand from their lending operations in a way that replicated what is happening now.
 They could have just scuttled their lending side and continued with their brand with almost zero downtime.
 This may have left tens of thousands without any kind of redress for their mis-sold products.

 If Wonga would have followed this current setup from the start, they could have avoided massive fines, liquidated their lending side and continued with the brand.
 It could have saved them hundreds of millions in fines and money they paid back to borrowers.